Near Dacula in Gwinnett County, Georgia — The American South (South Atlantic)

 Erected 1987 by Georgia Department of Natural Resources.
 (Marker Number 067-7.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
-The Dr. William Hinton House (approx. 1Ĺ miles away); Stone Structures (approx. 1.7 miles away); Old Oak Tree (approx. 1.9 miles away); Little Mulberry Park (approx. 2.1 miles away); Fort Daniel (approx. 2.3 miles away); Hog Mountain Baptist Church (approx. 2.3 miles away); Karina Miller Nature Preserve (approx. 2.7 miles away); Gid Tanner and the Skillet Lickers (approx. 2.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+The Dr. William Hinton House (approx. 1˝ miles away); Stone Structures (approx. 1.7 miles away); Old Oak Tree (approx. 1.9 miles away); Little Mulberry Park (approx. 2.1 miles away); Fort Daniel (approx. 2.3 miles away); Hog Mountain Baptist Church (approx. 2.3 miles away); Karina Miller Nature Preserve (approx. 2.7 miles away); Gid Tanner and the Skillet Lickers (approx. 2.9 miles away).
 Touch for a list and map of all markers in Dacula.

 Regarding Elisha Winn House.
 The house is now owned by the Gwinnett Historical Society.

 Also see . . .
 Elisha Winn House - Gwinnett Historical Society.
 (Submitted on March 28, 2013, by David Seibert of Sandy Springs, Georgia.)

 Categories. • Antebellum South, US • Notable Buildings • Settlements & Settlers •

 More.
 Search the internet for Elisha Winn House.